quietui/quiet/docs/docs/components/search-list.md

 Every search list must have a search box, or _controller_, that maintains the query.
 Controllers can be [`<quiet-text-field>`](/docs/components/text-field) or native `<input>` elements.
 To link a controller, place it in the search list's `controller` slot or [assign an external one](#using-an-external-controller).
 Make sure to add a label and description to ensure it's accessible.

-Items can be just about any element, but they _must_ be direct descendants of the `<quiet-search-list>` element.
+Searchable items can be just about any element, but they _must_ be direct descendants of the `<quiet-search-list>` element.
 By default, an item's [text content](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) will be used to determine a match, but you can also [specify keywords](#adding-keywords).
 A case-insensitive search is performed by default, but basic [fuzzy matching](#fuzzy-matching) and [custom matching](#using-a-custom-match-function) are also available.

 As the user types in the controller, the search list will update and show the matching results.
 When no query is entered, all items are shown.
 An optional [empty state](#providing-an-empty-state) can be provided to show a custom message when query is entered and no matches are found.